© Eric Merrell

 "Value and composition do the work and color gets the credit."
 (Anonymous)

-For a long time artists have begun their paintings by working first in value.
+Because of those ideas about color and limitations of what was actually possible on a palette, for a long time artists began their paintings by working first in value.
 Removing the complexities of color from the early stages of a painting simplified this approach (grisaille in artist terminology) and allowed form to be achieved quickly as the artist worked in gray tones.
 The artist subsequently added color, either transparently by glazing or opaquely by repainting it directly on top.

 Color is secondary and superficial, not integral to this way of working.
-Jean-Auguste-Dominique Ingres (1780-1867), one of the most visible defenders of the academic approach, had this to say about it:
+Jean-Auguste-Dominique Ingres, a Neo-Classicist and one of the most visible defenders of the academic approach, had this to say about it: